|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Day 13: Volcanoes and Petrohue Rapids
+Day 13: Volcanoes and Petrohué Rapids

 Weather permitting, today we will have breathtaking views of some of the many stunning volcanoes found in the Lake District.
-We drive along the lake towards the Osorno Volcano, most likely one of the most beautiful cones in the world, due to its nearly perfect shape.
+We drive along the lake towards the Osorno volcano, most likely one of the most beautiful cones in the world, due to its nearly perfect shape.
 On our way, we pass close to the Calbuco volcano with its blown-off top.
 As we drive up the Osorno, which may be still in the clouds, we will have better views of the Puntiagudo and Tronador volcanoes, the latter one being the highest peak in the area (over 11,000 ft) and on the border with Argentina.

 Day 14: To Santiago

 A short drive this morning takes us back to Puerto Montt where there may be time visit the Angelmo Flea Market before boarding our flight to the capital, Santiago de Chile.
-Upon arrival, we take in the sights of the city - visiting the historic center, which includes the Presidential House "La Moneda" and Constitution Square, the ex-National Congress and Justice Tribunal buildings en route to the impressive Plaza de Armas.
+Upon arrival, we take in the sights of the city - visiting the historic center, which includes the Presidential House "La Moneda" and Constitution Square, the ex-National Congress and Justice Tribunal buildings enroute to the impressive Plaza de Armas.

 Day 15: Valparaiso and Vina del Mar

-Today, we discover the exceptional beauty of Valparaiso, declared a World Heritage Site by UNESCO in 2003.
+Today, we discover the exceptional beauty of Valparaiso, declared a World Heritage site by UNESCO in 2003.
 Prior to the construction of the Panama Canal in 1914, the Port of Valparaiso was the most important in the South Pacific.
 Ships from around the world called here once they rounded Cape Horn or passed through the Strait of Magellan.